esl-ctu/tracexpert/docs/example-measurement.md

 2. Assembles the corresponding command message
 3. Arms the oscilloscope
 4. Sends the command to the target and waits for the response
-5. Downloads and stores the measured trace data
+5. Downloads the measured trace data
+6. Stores all required information (plaintext, ciphertext, and power consumption).

 ### Scenario setup

-1. Create a new scenario named Measurement.
+1. Create a new scenario named *Measurement*.
 2. Add Flow start and a loop.
 3. Message assembly:
-   - IO Device read (input data generator)
+   - *IO Device read* (input data generator)
      Set the required output length (for example 16 bytes).
-   - Protocol format message
+   - *Protocol format message*
      Select the appropriate command message and connect the generator output.
    - You can test message formatting by connecting the protocol output to a Logger.
 4. Trace measurement:
-   - Add Oscilloscope start measurement
+   - Add *Oscilloscope start measurement*
-   - Add Oscilloscope download data
+   - Add *Oscilloscope download data*
    - Connect them using the stop/start connection (purple)

-   Note: In this setup, single capture is not used, as communication with the target must occur while waiting for the trigger.
+   Note: In this setup, *Oscilloscope single capture* is not used, as communication with the target must occur while waiting for the trigger.
 Using single capture would either block indefinitely or end due to a timeout without a valid response.
-Single capture remains applicable when the trigger is generated externally or when triggered mode is not employed.
+Single capture remains applicable when the trigger event is initiated externally or when triggered mode is not employed.
 5. Device communication:
-   - Add IO Device write for sending commands
+   - Add *IO Device write* for sending commands
-   - Add IO Device read for receiving responses (for example reading 16 bytes of ciphertext)
+   - Add *IO Device read* for receiving responses (for example reading 16 bytes of ciphertext)
 6. Storing output data:
    - Store all required outputs (input data and measured traces)
    - Store data only after a successful measurement